zoogeny/zoogeny/books/story-self/14-Chapter-8-On-The-One-draft.md

 The separation, the realization, the returning and the uniting.
 These are like the cycles of winter, spring, fall and summer.
 Like night, day, afternoon and evening.
 Instead of these happening sequentially they are all happening simultaneously and eternally.

+### Our purpose

-I believe that we are a critical component to this process.
-I believe that our existence is a part of this cycle.
+I believe that the conscious beings within this universe are a critical component to the process of reunifying the Nous to the One.
+I believe that our existence is a necessary part of this cycle.

 We are working with the Nous towards the Nous's reunification with the One.
 The Nous is working with us towards our reunification with the One.

 It is through the narrative of our mystical transcendence that the Nous learns the process by which it will reunify to the One.